pfort1/hyeona-website/_projects/miscellaneous.md

       header_centered: false
       text_one: Adnams, a sustainable beer brewery, uses cans that are made with recycled materials.
 These cans are easily transformable into different objects.
-Adnams Party Pack allows cans to be made  into party essentials, like a speaker, phone holder and even game pieces for beer pong, skee ball and shot spinner.
+The Party Pack allows cans to be made into party essentials, like a speaker, phone holder and even game pieces for beer pong, skee ball and shot spinner.
       text_two: |-
         Client: Adnams (UK)\
         AD STARS 2019 Gold Winner

         In collaboration with [Yemoon Cho](https://www.yemooncho.com/)
-    col_count: 2
+    col_count: 1
-    bg_color_check: false
+    bg_color_check: true
-    misc_layout: false
+    misc_layout: true
     section_title: Adnams Party Pack
+    media_gallery:
+      - type: video
+        background: false
+        vid: "327618675"
 ---